Ranked in the top tier by The Legal 500 for Not-for-profit Law (2012)

 United States of America

-Caroline W. Waldner is an associate in Morgan Lewis's Tax Practice.
-Ms. Waldner focuses her practice on tax and governance issues affecting tax-exempt organizations, including colleges and universities, museums and cultural organizations, scientific and medical research organizations, public broadcasting organizations, private and operating foundations, community and economic development organizations, and many other special-purpose charitable organizations and associations.
+Kimberly M. Eney is an associate in Morgan Lewis’s Tax Practice.
+Ms. Eney focuses her practice on tax and governance issues affecting tax-exempt organizations, including colleges and universities, museums and cultural organizations, scientific and medical research organizations, public broadcasting organizations, private and operating foundations, community and economic development organizations, and many other special-purpose charitable organizations and associations.

-Ms. Waldner is admitted to practice in the District of Columbia and Georgia.
+Ms. Eney is admitted to practice in the District of Columbia and New York.